bytefreezer/installer/README.md

 Make sure to restart claude code session, so new mcp server recognized.

+Ask Claude Code to verify bytefreezer mcp

+> *"please see if bytefreezer mcp is accessible"*

 Then tell Claude what you want:

 > *"Deploy a full on-prem ByteFreezer stack with Docker Compose on this host.
 Create an account, tenant, and syslog dataset.
 Start fakedata and verify data flows to parquet."*